-Today’s life and work environments require far more than thinking skills and content knowledge.
-The ability to navigate the complex life and work environments in the globally competitive information age requires students to pay rigorous attention to developing adequate life and career skills, such as: Flexibility and Adaptability, Initiative and Self-Direction, Social and Cross-Cultural Skills, Productivity and Accountability, Leadership and Responsibility.
+Success in today’s world demands far more than thinking skills and content knowledge.
+The ability to navigate the complex life and work environments in a globally competitive information age requires that students engage in a rigorous learning environment that encourages flexibility, adaptability, initiative, self-direction, social and cross-cultural skills, productivity, accountability, leadership and responsibility.